teetotum/axios-response-mock/README.md

 # API documentation

 The API is modeled after the fetch-mock API, which has shown to be simple and clear, yet at the same time flexible, powerful, and expressive.
-Currently the methods availabe are a subset of the fetch-mock methods.
+Currently the functions availabe are a subset of the fetch-mock functions.

 ```
 .create(axiosInstance)